inkVerb/VIP/601/Lesson-01.md

   - This is why many CLI commands are in `/usr/bin/`

 ### History of `init` Implementations
-- SysVinit in UNIX was the original implementation of `init`
+- SysVinit in Unix was the original implementation of `init`
   - Multi-uer mainframe (not personal machines)
   - Single core processor (one thing at a time)
   - Boot and shutdown time didn't matter